KeyboardKit/website/pages/pro/support.md

 Gold customers have the option to opt-in to a monthly call, where we keep track of your project, discuss any problems or questions that you may have, etc.

+### Reddit

+All license customers are welcome to join the [KeyboardKit subreddit]({{site.urls.reddit}}), which is where discussions about the KeyboardKit SDK takes place.

 ### Discord Server

-The KeyboardKit Discord server is available to all Pro users, and offers private, company-specific channels to Gold and Custom license customers.
+The KeyboardKit Discord server is available to all Gold and Business customers, and offers public and private, company-specific channels.

-If you purchased your license from [Gumroad]({{site.urls.gumroad}}), you'll find the Discord link on your purchase screen.
-Otherwise, [reach out]({{site.email_url}}?subject=Discord) for an invite.